funshothanni/funshothanni.github.io/README.md

    Date: 2026-03-01
    Slug: resume
    ```
-6. Using **Markdwon syntax**, write the content of the resume below the metadata
+6. Using **Markdown syntax**, write the content of the resume below the metadata
 7. Save the file:
    ```bash
    Ctrl + X